MicrosoftDocs/microsoft-salescopilot-docs/articles/email-reply-premium.md

 - [You must be enabled to use Copilot in Microsoft 365](/microsoft-365-copilot/microsoft-365-copilot-enable-users)
 - [Assign Copilot for Sales user license to the user profile](/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide&preserve-view=true)

+## Supported languages

+The combined experience of Copilot for Microsoft 365 and Copilot for Sales is available in the following languages:

+- Chinese (simplified)
+- Danish
+- Dutch
+- English
+- French
+- German
+- Italian
+- Japanese
+- Portuguese (Brazil)
+- Spanish

+The email and custom prompt must be in one of the supported languages to generate the suggested email message.

 ## Draft an email message